felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 **Why is it your favorite editor?**

-If the answer has something to do with laziness, it might be time to try out Vim.
+If the answer has something to do with laziness, or how your editor fits you like a glove, it might be time to try out Vim.

 {{< figure src="/img/myvim.png" caption="My current config of Vim, complete with line numbers, syntax coloring, airline status bars, text width color column and English spell checker.
 All running under tmux, of course!" position="center" >}}